Here I describe why I use the Dutch Complete Hormone test for women of all ages with hormone imbalances.

 Lisa felt exhausted for about four months, since a demanding overseas work trip.
 She had a history of chronic stress from her job.
 She used bio-identical hormones, had high cholesterol, low thyroid, and difficulty losing weight.

-Results: Lisa’s test showed high cortisol.
+Results: Lisa’s test showed high overall cortisol.
 This correlates with abdominal weight, hypothyroid, and high cholesterol.
 Her high cortisol levels were most likely from chronic stress.
 She also had been on a calorie restricted diet, which can increase cortisol.
 Her test showed her estrogen, progesterone, DHEA, and melatonin levels were all good.
 It also showed her estrogen metabolism pathways were working well.
 It was safe for her to continue her bio-identical hormones.

 Lisa needed to lower her stress and her cortisol.
 We made lifestyle modifications such as reducing stress, adding calories, and incorporating HeartMath.
 We also added supplements to regulate her adrenal (HPA axis) and lower cortisol.
 Her energy improved immediately.